KevinLiuPerdana/chemical-engineering-journey/README.md

 Chemical Engineering combines many of the subjects and interests that inspire me, including chemistry, innovation, sustainability, and problem-solving.
 For these reasons, it is the field I hope to pursue in the future, and I look forward to learning more about its applications and possibilities.

+## Support Me on This Journey

+Every project starts with curiosity.

+As I continue learning, experimenting, writing, and building, this portfolio will grow alongside me.
+Whether you're a fellow student, educator, researcher, or simply someone who shares an interest in science, thank you for taking the time to explore my work.

+Your support, feedback, and encouragement mean a lot and help motivate me to keep learning, creating, and sharing.

+Let's explore, learn, and grow together.

 ## Contact
 Email: labtheolfactory@gmail.com